-Prerequisites: PTAC 1100, PTAC 1020, PTAC 1030, PTAC 1040.
+Prerequisites: PTAC 1100, PTAC 1020, PTAC 1030, and PTAC 1040.
 Recommended Skills, Abilities, or Coursework: College-level reading and writing.

 This course continues to practice the SOAP documentation format and introduces other types of written and electronic documentation used in clinical settings.
 Progression of documentation in the clinical chart and creation of patient education materials will be practiced.
 Patient interview skills, effective verbal communication skills, professionalism, and ethical issues with communication are also discussed and practiced.
-Students are introduced to the use of the electronic Clinical Performance Instrument (Web CPI) that is used as an evaluation tool during their clinical internships.
+Students are introduced to the use of the ARCC Professional Behaviors and Clinical Skills Assessment Tool (ARCC PBCSAT) that is used as an evaluation tool during their clinical internships.
 (CR-spr)